 Serious Eats, in my opinion, has it wrong.
 At least from this Midwesterner who lives in a primarily Scandinavian settled area: You use the egg white in coffee, not the whole egg.
 And I’ve never heard it called church basement coffee, although I love the name.

 breakfast & brunch:

 I looked diligently for any egg white ideas I might have been missing, and site after site after site listed basic breakfast recipes – I know you won’t have trouble finding them!
-Here are a couple other ideas.
+Here are a couple of other ideas.